 The year in review

 We will also briefly summarise regulations that may be relevant to the TMT sector.

 Throughout the year, work on the sector's key project, the ePrivacy Regulation, was intense but it ultimately remained unfinished.
-The aim of the regulation is to complement the GDPR regulation on the storage and deletion of data in electronic communication, to increase the transparency of cookies and to reduce unwanted marketing communication.
-The regulations will apply to telecommunication and internet service providers and parts of OTT entities.
+The aim of the Regulation is to complement the GDPR regulations on the storage and deletion of data in electronic communication, to increase the transparency of cookies and to reduce unwanted marketing communication.
+The regulations will apply to telecommunication and internet service providers and parts of over-the-top (OTT) entities.

 On 17 April 2019, the entry into force of the Directive on Copyright and Related Rights in the Digital Single Market heralded major changes for the internet industry.
 The biggest controversy surrounded new regulations concerning the use of copyright by providers of online content sharing services, who were obliged to conclude a licence agreement with the copyright holders (Article 17).
 Providers must prevent the publication of illegal content by taking appropriate measures, such as using content recognition technologies.
 Controversy has also been generated by new regulations granting traditional press publishers a new type of related copyright in the digital use of their press publications (Article 15).

 At the end of 2018, the European Electronic Communications Code was passed.
 The directive will be implemented into Polish national law by the end of 2021 in the form of the Electronic Communications Law (ECL).

 The EECC has already partially implemented last year's amendment to the act on supporting the development of telecommunications services and networks, but the key solutions for OTT services will be implemented under the ECL, which is to replace the telecommunication law (TL).
 The biggest change is the inclusion of OTT service providers providing interpersonal communication services in the obligations resulting from the Directive, which so far have mainly concerned telecommunications undertakings.